The house from a circa 1909 postcard

 Built / Designed For: James Francis Mason

 House & Family History: During World War II part of Eynsham was used as a maternity ward for expectant mothers evacuated from London.
 Referred to as the "flak shack," it was also used as an R&R station by U.S. Army Air Corps officers.
-Eynsham was a police college and training center beginning in 1946, a purpose it served until the late 20th century, when it was renovated into a country house hotel.
-In the early 21st century the house became a private club.
+From 1946 until the late 20th century Eynsham was a police college and training center; in 2018 the house was rebranded as Estelle Manor country house hotel and club.

 Date: 1904-08Architect: Charles Barry Sr.